-Meat consumption can help us meet our daily needs of magnesium.
+Meat consumption can help us meet our daily needs for magnesium.
 A serving of chicken, turkey, beef, pork, and lamb contains up to 29 mg of magnesium, providing 4-7% of the Daily Value.
 But, we shouldn’t depend on meat to meet our daily needs.

 Is meat rich in magnesium?